TorinW/DataScience_UoM_19/README.md

 - People who have education level higher than level 10 have high probability of ended with divorce/seperated compared to the rest.

-µs – Mean of separated or divorced individuals
+µs – Mean of education level for separated or divorced individuals

-µn- Mean of married and non-separated individuals
+µn- Mean of education level for married and non-separated individuals

 H0 => Null Hypothesis        µs= µn
 Ha => Alternate Hypothesis   µs ≠ µn